smart-on-fhir/fhir-bulk-data-docs/authorization.md

 through the use of an OAuth 2.0 client credentials flow, with a [JWT assertion](https://tools.ietf.org/html/rfc7523) as the client's authentication mechanism.
-The exchange, as depicted below, allows the backend service to authenticate itself to the EHR and to request a short-lived access token in a single exchange.
+The exchange, as depicted below, allows the client to authenticate itself to the FHIR server and to request a short-lived access token in a single exchange.

-To begin the exchange, the backend service SHALL use the [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) to authenticate the identity of the EHR and to establish an encrypted, integrity-protected link for securing all exchanges between the backend service and the EHR's token endpoint.
-All exchanges described herein between the backend service and the EHR SHALL be secured using TLS V1.2.
+To begin the exchange, the client SHALL use the [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) to authenticate the identity of the FHIR authorization server and to establish an encrypted, integrity-protected link for securing all exchanges between the client and the authorization server's token endpoint.
+All exchanges described herein between the client and the FHIR server SHALL be secured using TLS V1.2.

 <img class="sequence-diagram-raw"  src="http://www.websequencediagrams.com/cgi-bin/cdraw?lz=dGl0bGUgQmFja2VuZCBTZXJ2aWNlIEF1dGhvcml6YXRpb24KCm5vdGUgb3ZlciBBcHA6ICBDcmVhdGUgYW5kIHNpZ24gYXV0aGVudGljACsFIEpXVCBcbntcbiAgImlzcyI6ICJhcHBfY2xpZW50X2lkIiwAFgVzdWIAAxhleHAiOiAxNDIyNTY4ODYwLCAASAVhdWQiOiAiaHR0cHM6Ly97dG9rZW4gdXJsfQBNBiAianRpIjogInJhbmRvbS1ub24tcmV1c2FibGUtand0LWlkLTEyMyJcbn0gLS0-AIE3BndpdGggYXBwJ3MgcHJpdmF0ZSBrZXkgKFJTMzg0KQCBbBBzY29wZT1zeXN0ZW0vKi5yZWFkJlxuZ3JhbnRfdHlwZT0AgV8HY3JlZGVudGlhbHMmXG4AgXQHYXNzZXJ0aW9uACUGdXJuOmlldGY6cGFyYW1zOm9hdXRoOgCCIQYtACMJLXR5cGU6and0LWJlYXJlcgA8Ez17c2lnbmVkAIJ1FGZyb20gYWJvdmV9CgpBcHAtPkVIUgCDXAUAg2kFZXI6ICBQT1NUIACCQxNcbihTYW1lIFVSTCBhcwCCegYARgYpAIQJDABAEUlzc3VlIG5ldyAAgx0FOgCECAUiYWNjZXNzXwCDMAUiOiAic2VjcmV0LQCDQAUteHl6IixcbiJleHBpcmVzX2luIjogMzAwLFxuLi4uXG59CgCBKA8tPgCFBwVbAFAGAGMGIHJlc3BvbnNlXQ&s=default"/>

 #### Protocol details

-Before a backend service can request an access token, it SHALL generate a one-time-use JSON Web Token (JWT) that will be used to authenticate the service to the EHR's authorization server.
-The authentication JWT SHALL include the following claims, and SHALL be signed with the backend service's private RS-384 key (which SHOULD be an RS384 or EC384 signature).
+Before a client can request an access token, it SHALL generate a one-time-use JSON Web Token (JWT) that will be used to authenticate the client to the FHIR authorization server.
+The authentication JWT SHALL include the following claims, and SHALL be signed with the client's private RS-384 key (which SHOULD be an RS384 or EC384 signature).
 For a practical reference on JWT, as well as debugging tools and client libraries, see https://jwt.io.